-South Texas College recognized as catalyst for economic prosperity for hardest hit students
+South Texas College recognized as catalyst of economic prosperity for hardest hit students

 New data released gauges STC student success, and their overall impact in the Rio Grande Valley